chocolatey/docs/input/docs/CentralManagement/CentralManagementSetupUpgrade.md

+---
+Order: 40
+Title: Central Management Upgrade
+Description: How to upgrade CCM
+---

 # Chocolatey Central Mangement Upgrade
 This will guide us through upgrading an existing Chocolatey Central Management installation to newer versions.